London homeowners now have a $40,000 path to solar through their property tax bill

 How much can I borrow?

 The program will finance projects up to $40,000.
 Any costs above that limit must be covered by the homeowner.
-The loan is repaid at 2.5% interest over 10, 15, or 20 years through your property tax bill.
+The loan is repaid at a low-interest rate over 10, 15, or 20 years through your property tax bill.
+The exact interest rate is set at application.

 Do I qualify for the income-based incentives?